elegantchaos/ECLogging/Extras/Documentation/StandardPrefixFiles-template.markdown

 The intention is that you set up your own project to have xcconfig files using the same pattern, and then to use a single prefix file.

-If you have more than two configurations, that's fine - just choose to #define either EC_DEBUG or EC_RELEASE in the xcconfig for each one.
+If you have more than two configurations, that's fine - just choose to #define either BC_DEBUG or BC_RELEASE in the xcconfig for each one.

 An easy way to set this sort of thing up in your project is to have a use a build setting like this: